sharpvik/friendly-js/README.md

 },
 ```
  ^

  |

  |

 Keys myst be separated with the comma.

 When write a console.log message for an error case, please do it using the UPPERCASE.
 #
-If you want to contact me personally you can you the form on the bottom of my personal website http://felp.website/
+If you want to contact me personally, use the form on the bottom of my [personal website] (http://felp.website/).

-Your message will be sent straight to my e-mail account
+Your message will be sent straight to my e-mail account.
 #
 I hope you will enjoy the Friendly experience!
 #